matthew-brett/msc_imaging/assessment_b_faq.md

 These are Diffusion Weighted Images (DWI).
 They are very interesting images, but outside the scope of Cohen's analysis, and your assessment.
-In your future careers, you will probably find papers trying to relate the anatomical connectivity information from these DWI images to the funcitonal information from the BOLD contrast images, but that's not your task here.
+In your future careers, you will probably find papers trying to relate the anatomical connectivity information from these DWI images to the functional information from the BOLD contrast images, but that's not your task here.